 This section describes and evaluates potential impacts related to land use and planning that could result from implementation of the Proposed Project.
-The section contains: (1) a description of the existing environmental setting for land use and planning; (2) a summary of the federal, State, and local regulations related to land use and planning; and (3) an analysis of potential impacts to land use and planning associated with the implementation of the Proposed Project.

-CEQA Guidelines section 15125 states that the EIR shall discuss "any inconsistencies between the proposed project and applicable general plans, specific plans and regional plans," and accordingly, the regulatory framework discussion includes consideration of potential inconsistencies between the Proposed Project and relevant local and regional plans and policies.
-The relevant regional and local plans addressed within this section include Southern California Association of Governments (SCAG) Regional Transportation Plan/Sustainable Communities Strategy (RTP/SCS) and Regional Comprehensive Plan (RCP), the Los Angeles Country Airport Land Use Plan (ALUP), the City of Inglewood General Plan, the City of Inglewood Zoning Code (Inglewood Municipal Code Chapter 12, Planning and Zoning), the Inglewood International Business Park (IIBP) Specific Plan, the City of Inglewood Redevelopment Project Area Plans, the New Downtown Inglewood & Fairview Heights TOD Plans.
-SCAG's Regional Housing Needs Assessment is discussed in Section 3.12, Population, Employment, and Housing.
+The section describes existing and planned land uses in and adjacent to the Project Site, including current land uses, land use designations, and zoning.
+The section contains: (1) a description of the existing environmental setting for land use and planning; (2) a summary of the regulations related to land use and planning; and (3) an analysis of potential impacts to land use and planning associated with the implementation of the Proposed Project.
+Section 15125 of the CEQA Guidelines states that the EIR shall discuss "any inconsistencies between the proposed project and applicable general plans, specific plans and regional plans," and accordingly, the regulatory framework discussion includes consideration of potential inconsistencies between the Proposed Project and relevant local and regional plans and policies.
+The relevant local and regional plans addressed within this section include the Southern California Association of Governments (SCAG's) Regional Transportation Plan/Sustainable Communities Strategy (RTP/SCS), the Los Angeles Country Airport Land Use Plan (ALUP), the City of Inglewood General Plan, the City of Inglewood Zoning Code (Inglewood Municipal Code, Chapter 12, Planning and Zoning), the Inglewood International Business Park (IIBP) Specific Plan, the City of Inglewood Redevelopment Project Areas, and the New Downtown Inglewood & Fairview Heights TOD Plans.
+Regional housing plans are discussed in Section 3.12, Population, Employment and Housing.